rabbitmq/rabbitmq-website/site/tutorials/tutorial-two-javascript.md

 Doing a task can take a few seconds.
 You may wonder what happens if one of the consumers starts a long task and dies with it only partly done.
-With our current code, once RabbitMQ delivers a message to the customer it immediately marks it for deletion.
+With our current code, once RabbitMQ delivers a message to the consumer it immediately marks it for deletion.
 In this case, if you kill a worker we will lose the message it was just processing.
 We'll also lose all the messages that were dispatched to this particular worker but were not